gachris/iCloud.Dav/README.md

 iCloud.Dav is a .NET library that allows you to interact with various iCloud data, including contacts, contact groups, calendars, events, reminder lists, and reminders.

 ## Usage
-To use iCloud.Dav.Core in your .NET project, refer to the [documentation](iCloud.Dav.Core).
+To use iCloud.Dav.Core in your .NET project, see [here](iCloud.Dav.Core).

-To use iCloud.Dav.Auth in your .NET project, refer to the [documentation](iCloud.Dav.Auth).
+To use iCloud.Dav.Auth in your .NET project, see [here](iCloud.Dav.Auth).

-To use iCloud.Dav.People in your .NET project, refer to the [documentation](iCloud.Dav.People).
+To use iCloud.Dav.People in your .NET project, see [here](iCloud.Dav.People).

-To use iCloud.Dav.Calendar in your .NET project, refer to the [documentation](iCloud.Dav.Calendar).
+To use iCloud.Dav.Calendar in your .NET project, see [here](iCloud.Dav.Calendar).

 ## Contributing
 Contributions to iCloud.Dav are welcome!
 If you want to contribute to the project, please fork the repository and create a pull request with your changes.